LimWeiJen/trust-bridge/README.md

 Once verified, the user (Prover) gets a dynamic 6-digit code (e.g., `123-456`).

 ### 3. Verifier Checks Identity
-The other party (Verifier) enters this code into TrustBridge.
+The other party (Verifier) enters this code into My Security.

 ### 4. Approval & Result
 The Prover receives a notification: *"Someone wants to verify your identity."*